nowtech-common/cpp-logger/README.md

   - logutil.cpp
   - logutil.h

-One of these headers, and possibly the related .cpp is also needed:
+One of these headers, and if present the related .cpp is also needed:
+  - lognop.h
+  - logstmhal.h
+  - logfreertosstmhal.h
+  - logfreertosstmhal.cpp
   - logcmsisswo.h
+  - logfreertoscmsisswo.h
   - logfreertoscmsisswo.cpp
-  - logfreertoscmsisswo.h
-  - logfreertosstmhal.cpp
-  - logfreertosstmhal.h
-  - lognop.h
+  - logstdthreadostream.h
-  - logstmhal.h
+  - logstdthreadostream.cpp

 Some interfaces need HAL callbacks. `logfreertoscmsisswo.h` needs such a function: